ntouev/ArmOs/README.md

 	    -S -s                  #toggle on and off for debugging and running mode accordingly
 ```
 ##### ROM emulation
-Versatile Express series do not support the use of ROM, so the trick to emulate such a functionality is to define 512 Mbyte of RAM (see above in the *make run* command) and in the __linker script to define the two sections of memory, one refering as RAM and one as ROM__.
+Versatile Express series, in QEMU, do not support the use of ROM, so the trick to emulate such a functionality is to define 512 Mbyte of RAM (see above in the *make run* command) and in the __linker script to define the two sections of memory, one refering as RAM and one as ROM__.
 ```
 MEMORY
 {